Written byJessica Shee

 - Any of the programs associated with the external hard drive doesn't work properly on your Mac.

 - Circuit failure.

 - Physical breakdown in any part of the external hard drive.

-Many problems appear randomly that you cannot point out specific one.
+Many problems appear randomly that you cannot point out the specific reason.
 Fortunately, there are ways and means of getting the external hard drive showing up.
 Let's go into some of them right now.

 Notice: If your external hard drive contains massive important data, you had better recover all needed data before taking solutions to solve because any mistaken operation might cause data loss permanently.
 How to recover data from external hard drive on Mac is recommended here.